awestover/thoughts/content/2notes/low vs high stakes alignment.md

 - Pr(ever have catastrophe)
 - $\mathbb{E}[\text{reward}\mid \text{no catastrophe}]$.

+more precisely, we want an AI that is competitive in terms of reward with the best never-catastrophic AI

 > [!tip] remark
 > How can we implement a catastrophe detector?
 > Paul suggests using a trusted AI along with a human, and giving them lots of time and advantages.
 Eventually, we'd need some sort of amplification scheme.